 Seasonal activities for families and children are offered throughout the year.
 Most events are “first come, first served.”
 Pre-registration is required for some activities.
 Special events include:

 School Family Nights

 These “Open House” evenings are arranged so students and staff from a particular school have a special night at their neighborhood public library.
 Activities can include: library scavenger hunts, storytelling, bookmark making, library card sign up and crafts.
 If you are interested in scheduling a School Family Night, please contact the library closest to your school or the Youth Services Department at 441-8566.Classroom Loan Bags

 Multiple copies of titles are available for classroom use.
 Each bag contains from 20 to 30 copies of a title.
 These titles include picture books, first readers, beginning chapter books, novels for elementary school-age children and titles of interest to Young Adults.
 Classroom Loan Bags can be reserved ahead of time and are checked out for the calendar month.
 Click here or call the Youth Services Department (402-441-8566) to receive a current listing of available titles.

 These items are available on a first-come, first served basis.
 We won’t reserve them as we do the classroom loan bags, but the individual copies can be checked out for a three or six week period.
 Although a suggested grade level range is included as a guide, please use your judgment as to appropriate level for your class or group.
-You can find a book summary by typing the title under "Search Our Database" in NoveList K-8.
+You can often find a book summary by searching NoveList K-8.